drock3/hass-solix-ble/README.md

 ## Install

+Choose HACS or manual installation, then configure the integration below.

+### HACS (Custom Repository)

+This integration is not in the default HACS catalog, so add it as a custom repository:

+1. If HACS is not installed, follow the [HACS download instructions](https://www.hacs.xyz/docs/use/download/download/) and [initial configuration](https://www.hacs.xyz/docs/use/configuration/basic/) first.
+2. Open **HACS** in the Home Assistant sidebar.
+3. Select the **three-dot menu** in the top-right corner, then **Custom repositories**.
+4. Enter `https://github.com/drock3/hass-solix-ble` as the repository URL, select **Integration** as the type, and select **Add**.
+5. Close the dialog and search HACS for **Anker Solix Bluetooth**.
+Open its repository page.
+6. Select **Download** and confirm the download when prompted.
+7. Restart Home Assistant, then follow **Configure the Integration** below.

+Add this URL in HACS, not in Home Assistant's app/add-on repository settings.
+HACS downloads the integration files; you still need to add the integration in Home Assistant after restarting.

+### Manual Installation

 1. Put the `custom_components/solix_bluetooth` directory from this repository in `/config/custom_components/solix_bluetooth` on your Home Assistant system.
 The `manifest.json` file must be directly inside that directory.
-2. Restart Home Assistant.
-It installs the pinned `SolixBLE==3.9.0` dependency automatically.
+2. Restart Home Assistant, then follow **Configure the Integration** below.

+### Configure the Integration

-3. Open **Settings > Devices & services**.
+1. Open **Settings > Devices & services**.
 Configure a discovered **Anker Solix Bluetooth** device, or choose **Add integration > Anker Solix Bluetooth**.
-4. Select the device and its exact model.
+2. Select the device and its exact model.
 Setup verifies a telemetry reading before saving.
 Allow up to two minutes, plus connection cleanup.

+Home Assistant installs the pinned `SolixBLE==3.9.0` dependency automatically.
 No `configuration.yaml` entry is needed.
-For HACS, add `https://github.com/drock3/hass-solix-ble` as a custom **Integration** repository; it is not in the default HACS catalog.

 ## Models and Data